A Rule-Based Model for Victim Prediction: Analytical Process

 \section{Analytical Process}

 As mentioned earlier, this paper aims to make a comparison between the CIRV List and the proposed model for predicting shooting violence.
 Therefore, we split the fatal and non-fatal shooting data into two different waves.
 During the model development, we used shooting victim data from January 1, 2010, to December 31, 2014 (N=2,034).
 We left aside 2015 fatal and non-fatal shooting victim data (N=477) to test how CIRV List and the model predict the future shooting victims.
-Likewise, we obtained 2015 known shooting suspects (N=149) to measure the prediction performance between CIRV List and our proposed model.
+Likewise, we obtained 2015 known shooting suspects (N=149) to measure the prediction performance between CIRV List and our proposed model.We obtained known shooting suspect data by linking known suspects and arrestees to the victim data.

 Creating the Vulnerability Index: The proposed model aims to detect rare populations for their vulnerability to fatal and non-fatal shootings.
 For this reason, as of this point, the present study will use the Vulnerability Index for Population at Risk (VIPAR) scores interchangeably with the model.
 As discussed earlier, extracting age and criminal history from law enforcement data is relatively straightforward.
 Detecting the influence of peers in developing violence, however, needs time-intensive analysis.
 Therefore, any efficient violence prediction model should find ways to calculate the influence of co-offending networks automatically.
 Given this context, VIPAR rule-based system scores automate this process using various data mining steps, as explained below.